earlew/pwp_python_00/README.md

 + **ty**: northward wind stress (N/m<sup>2</sup>)
 + **precip**: precipitation rate (m/s)

-For the heat fluxes, **positive values should correspond to heat gained by the ocean**.
+For fluxes, **positive values should correspond to heat/freshwater gained by the ocean**.
 Note that the MATLAB version of this code uses a different sign convention.

+Freshwater flux due to evaporation is computed from **qlat**.

 The time data field should contain a 1-D array representing fraction of day.
 For example, for 6 hourly data, this should be a number series that increases in steps of 0.25, such as np.array([1.0, 1.25, 1.75, 2.0, 2.25...]).